-- An academic program dedicated to improving journalism ethics through courses on religious, business and conflict reporting.
+- An accredited academic program dedicated to improving journalism ethics through courses on religious, business and conflict reporting.

 - Guest lectures and panel discussions featuring prominent journalists, academics, diplomats, government officials and business leaders